dynamsoft-docs/license-server-docs/common/mechanism.md

 >
 > The following content assumes that you have already activated your license, if you haven't, please first [activate it]({{site.about}}activate.html).

 All Dynamsoft SDKs that support tracked licenses have a built-in mechanism to get authorization at initialization as well as collect and report its usage during runtime.
+This article is about how to use such a tracked license.

-> If you are using an old browser like IE 9 to access a web application.
-Check out [Special Notice for IE 9](#special-notice-for-ie-9).
+NOTE: If you are using an old browser like IE 9 to access a web application, please also check out [Special Notice for IE 9](#special-notice-for-ie-9).

 ## Configure LTS